-The candidate chooses to play 5 pieces lasting a maximum of 1 minute each.
+Candidates choose to play five pieces lasting a maximum of 1 minute each.
 There are no other elements in the Performance Certificate examination.

-- Grade Exam: 2 free choice pieces - Performance Certificate: 3 free choice pieces
+- Grade Exam: two free choice pieces - Performance Certificate: three free choice pieces

-Criteria for own free choice pieces can be found by visiting the website:
+Criteria for own free choice pieces can be found by visiting the website: www.rslawards.com

-If there is any doubt or questions about the appropriateness of the chosen piece, you can email it to info@rslawards.com and a member of the Rockschool team will advise you.
+For any questions about the appropriateness of the chosen free choice pieces, please email freechoicepieces@rslawards.com, including a copy of the score and any audio, and a member of the Rockschool team will respond with further guidance.